Repton

 Repton is a village and civil parish in the South Derbyshire district of Derbyshire, England, located on the edge of the River Trent floodplain, about 5 mi north of Swadlincote.
-The population taken at the 2001 Census was 2,707, increasing to 2,867 at the 2011 Census.
+The population taken at the 2001 census was 2,707, increasing to 2,867 at the 2011 census.
 Repton is close to the county boundary with neighbouring Staffordshire and about 5 mi northeast of Burton upon Trent.

-The village is noted for St Wystan's Church, Repton School and the Anglo-Saxon Repton Abbey and medieval Repton Priory.
+The village is noted for St Wystan's Church, for Repton School, for the Anglo-Saxon Repton Abbey and for the medieval Repton Priory.

 History

 Christianity was reintroduced to the Midlands at Repton, where some of the Mercian royal family under Peada were baptised in AD 653.
 Soon a double abbey under an abbess was built.

-In 669 the Bishop of Mercia translated his see from Repton to Lichfield.
+In 669 St Chad, the Bishop of Mercia, translated his see from Repton to Lichfield.
 Offa, King of Mercia, seemed to resent his own bishops paying allegiance to the Archbishop of Canterbury in Kent who, while under Offa's control, was not of his own kingdom of Mercia.
 Offa therefore created his own Archdiocese of Lichfield, which presided over all the bishops from the Humber to the Thames.
 Repton was thus the forebear of the archdiocese of Lichfield, a third archdiocese of the English church: Lichfield, the other two being Canterbury and York.
 This lasted for only 16 years, however, before Mercia returned to being under the Archbishopric of Canterbury.

-At the centre of the village is the Church of England parish church dedicated to Saint Wigstan of Mercia.
+At the centre of the village is the Church of England parish church dedicated to Wystan (or Wigstan) of Mercia.

+The Anglo-Saxon Chronicle also reports that 873–874 the Great Heathen Army overwintered at Repton.
+The first indications of Viking presence at Repton were discovered by accident in the late 17th century by Thomas Walker who found a pit of bones in the vicarage garden.
+A hogback tombstone was discovered sometime during 1801–1802 in the western part of the churchyard.
+An extensive programme of archaeological excavations, led by Martin Biddle and his wife, Birthe, that took place between 1974 and 1988 led the Biddles to identify the Viking camp with a D-shaped earthwork that they identified on a bluff, overlooking an arm of the River Trent.
+In more recent times the view that the entire Viking army spent the winter in this small (0.4 ha.)
+D-shaped enclosure has been challenged.